nmousa/kennyballou.com/blag/content/blog/elixir_hot_swap_code.markdown

 Erlang VM how to downgrade the release as well.
 The version numbers in this case make this a bit more obvious as well, however, the steps are essentially the same.
+> Whenver you refer to section in code maybe add in parentheses what I should be looking at?
+For example, "the third element (point_of_no_return)"

 ### Generating Releases and Upgrades with Elixir ###